 At International Academy of Denver, special support services for students are offered within the hours of the regular school day.
 Some of these services are more formalized than others, but all are intended to support students who need an extra boost in specific areas, such as reading, math, language development, fine motor skills, or social/emotional health.
 Services expanding and enhancing the curriculum are offered to students identified as gifted and talented.
 International Academy utilizes multi-levels of support to enhance the academic and social/behavioral skills of our students.
-This model is referred to Response to Intervention (RtI).
-Students are screened three times a school year in reading and math fluency.
-Based on these results, students are provided differentiated instruction and their progress is monitored at regular intervals.
+This model is referred to MTSS (Multi-tiered systems of Support).
+Students are screened throughout the year.

 ADVANCED LEARNING PLAN (ALP)